GGonryun/warp-portal/daemon/README.md

 ### Machine Registration

-The `/register` endpoint allows machines to automatically register themselves with the Warp Portal system.
-This is primarily used by the `warpportal register` CLI command for HTTP-based providers.
+The `/register` endpoint allows machines to automatically register themselves with the P0 Agent system.
+This is primarily used by the `p0agent register` CLI command for HTTP-based providers.

 **Registration Request:**